DAve-QN/source/Readme.md

-This is the implementation of paper **DAve-QN: A Distributed Averaged Quasi-Newton Method with Local Superlinear Convergence Rate** accepted at the 23rd International Conference on Artificial Intelligence and Statistics (AISTATS-2020).
+This is the implementation of paper **DAve-QN: A Distributed Averaged Quasi-Newton Method with Local Superlinear Convergence Rate**, accepted at the 23rd International Conference on Artificial Intelligence and Statistics ([AISTATS-2020](https://www.aistats.org/ )).

-This is a high performance implementation in C using [MPI]("https://mpitutorial.com/tutorials/").
-In order to compare to the state-of-the-art, we have implemented [GIANT]("https://papers.nips.cc/paper/7501-giant-globally-improved-approximate-newton-method-for-distributed-optimization.pdf"), [DAve-RPG]("http://proceedings.mlr.press/v80/mishchenko18a/mishchenko18a.pdf") and [DANE]("https://arxiv.org/pdf/1312.7853.pdf") with all needed scripts to run.
+This is a high performance implementation in C using [MPI](https://mpitutorial.com/tutorials/).
+In order to compare to the state-of-the-art, we have implemented [GIANT](https://papers.nips.cc/paper/7501-giant-globally-improved-approximate-newton-method-for-distributed-optimization.pdf), [DAve-RPG](http://proceedings.mlr.press/v80/mishchenko18a/mishchenko18a.pdf) and [DANE](https://arxiv.org/pdf/1312.7853.pdf) with all needed scripts to run.

 We also provide a MATLAB implementation of DAve-QN for further use.